wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 Servers MUST ignore any received ADDR-REG-REPLY messages.

 Clients MUST discard any ADDR-REG-REPLY messages that meet any of the following conditions:
+- The IPv6 destination address does not match the address being registered.
-- the IA Address option does not contain the address assigned on the interface the client received the message on.
+- The IA-Address option does not match the address being registered
+- The address being registered is not assigned to the interface receiving the message.
 - The transaction-id does not match the transaction-id the client used in its ADDR-REG-INFORM messages.

 # DHCPv6 Address Registration Procedure